 MAI: – Yes, Social media has made it possible for people to promote themselves on a daily basis, for example on Facebook, Instagram, and Snapchat.
 It is also easier for the young generations to be online on a regular basis because they’ve grown up with it, so it’s a natural way for them to communicate and show themselves in a certain light.

-DT 500 MAG: – What are the consequences of social media?
+DT 500 MAG: – are there any consequences of social mediaism?

 MAI: – I use them in a creative way where I try to show people who I am.
 I have a page on Facebook and Instagram, and I also post my music on Soundcloud.
 But it can also be very stressful to maintain all the time, it has become a thing we all do, and you just roll with the flow and people expect you to use it and update it all the time.
 I follow my friends and colleagues and get updates about their lives and music.
 I also use it for inspiration, but it is important to stay grounded in real life.
 Things get so polished on the social media sometimes, it is essential to also experience the real world where things fall apart.